 - This happens between games in Tomb Raider, to varying degrees of success.
-It even happens in the original English dub - Lara's had four voice actresses over the years and occasionally clips from the previous voice are kept - this is most obvious in Tomb Raider 2, in which not even the "No." sound was replaced.
-One Tomb Raider 3 clip was recycled for Last Revelation, but the pitch was raised to make it less obvious.
+It even happens in the original English dub - Lara's had four voice actresses over the years and occasionally clips from the previous voice are kept - this is most obvious in Tomb Raider II, in which not even the "No." sound was rezplaced.
+One Tomb Raider III clip was recycled for Tomb Raider: The Last Revelation, but the pitch was raised to make it less obvious.
 Lara's iconic Stock Scream survived through three different voices before it was replaced.

 - Another fangame, Tomb Raider Anniversary: Retold, is a Double Subversion - the project leader specifically had the voice actress record brand new "No." and "Aha!" sounds, but in the opening cutscene one small voice sample from the original actress is not replaced, due to being short, quiet and subtle.